 The applicant may withdraw the application for any reasons whatsoever prior to execution of the loan agreements.
-In such event, the applicant shall submit a letter requesting that their file be closed.
-The staff shall prepare an affidavit of withdrawal and show the effective date of the withdrawal.
+In such event, the applicant shall notify staff or submit a letter requesting that their file be closed.
+The staff shall prepare a letter of withdrawal and show the effective date of the withdrawal.
 The file shall then be officially CLOSED.